 - Dad said: “Because he’s smiling as he’s looking at it.”

 - Mom said: “”‘Cause he’s looking at it.
 That suggests maybe he’s drawn to it.”

-- My cousin said “Because if he wasn’t interested in something, why would he be looking at it?”
+- Neil said “Because if he wasn’t interested in something, why would he be looking at it?”

 It seems that, for non-autistics, looking at something suggests that you are interested in it.
 Non-autistics rely on this idea when interpreting the gaze of others.